GabUrbano28/ECE2112_PA4/README.md

 ### 3. Category-Average Visualization
 ### Requirement:
-Compute categorical means across Track, Gender, and Hometown, display them on side-by-side axes normalized from 0 to 100, and algorithmically identify the highest-performing groups.
+Compute categorical means across `(Track, Gender, Hometow)`, display them on side-by-side axes normalized from 0 to 100, and algorithmically identify the highest-performing groups.

 ```pyhton
 #PART C. LETTER - A